Get a Free Case Evaluation. No Fee Unless We Win. Call or Text 503-222-6333

 Collecting forensic evidence from the scene of the accident can be critical to piecing together the events immediately prior to the collision.
 With enough evidence, accident reconstructionists can piece together these events with extreme precision, and they can create computer simulations that themselves can be presented as evidence in court.
 Examples of forensic evidence that may be available include:

-• Photographs and video of the crash site
+• Photographs and video of the crash site; and

 • Information about current traffic patterns